ckeditor/ckeditor5/docs/builds/guides/frameworks/overview.md

 1. **Check whether an [official integration](#official-integrations) exists.**

-	There are two official integrations so far – for {@link builds/guides/frameworks/react React} and for {@link builds/guides/frameworks/angular Angular 2+}.
+	There are two official integrations so far: for {@link builds/guides/frameworks/react React} and for {@link builds/guides/frameworks/angular Angular 2+}.
 2. **If not, search for community-driven integrations.** Most of them are available on [npm](https://www.npmjs.com/).
 3. **If none exists, integrate CKEditor 5 with your framework yourself.**

-	CKEditor 5 offers {@link builds/guides/overview ready to use builds} which expose a {@link builds/guides/integration/basic-api rich JavaScript API} which you can use to {@link builds/guides/integration/basic-api#creating-an-editor create editors} and {@link builds/guides/integration/basic-api#interacting-with-the-editor control them}.
+	CKEditor 5 offers {@link builds/guides/overview ready-to-use builds} that expose a {@link builds/guides/integration/basic-api rich JavaScript API} which you can use to {@link builds/guides/integration/basic-api#creating-an-editor create editors} and {@link builds/guides/integration/basic-api#interacting-with-the-editor control them}.

 ## Official integrations